dsmiles/matillion-task/README.md

 ## Details of task
 Details of task to be added later (maybe).

+## Updates to original task
+This branch contains the updates to my original code implemented for the task.
+This version is much better, includes cleaner code, more tests and fixes a number of issues with Mockito that I hadn't noticed.
+Plus spring-boot-starter-test already includes the dependencies for JUnit5, Mockito, etc.

+The list of updates are mostly done.
+Item 7 will require some additional time, but I'll do that next week.

 ## Result

 I wasn't able to complete the task within the given timeframe, but I was able to get the SpringBoot application to retrieve data from the Pexels REST API, extract the "best image" using the given success criteria and return a response.

 ```http response